 Burlington Police Department - Antonio B. Pomerleau Building - 1 North Avenue - Burlington, VT 05401 - (802) 658-2704 - Emergency Call 911 - Report suspicious actvity (802) 658-2704 (dial 0).
 Report Drug activity at (802) 658-2704 (dial 0) if in progress.
 For drug tips (802) 540-2420.
 Reporting any and all suspicious activity helps investigations and patterns, which help to solve crime and sometimes prevent further crimes from occurring.

-Please click here for Winter Driving Safety Tips
+Please click here for Tips on Preventing Theft From Your Car

 Coffee with the Chief series - Part of our 150th Anniversary community engagement.
 An opportunity to discuss policing in Burlington on a host of topics.
 Times and locations will vary to accommodate a variety of schedules and neighborhoods

 April - Tuesday the 14th at 9AM - Henderson's Cafe in the UVM Davis Center, 590 Main Street

 Historical Retrospective Series: March - Burlington's First Police Vehicle

 Historical Retrospective Series: February - Burlington's First Police Chief

 Historical Retrospective Series: January - History of the BPD Badge